 The Ethical Beauty Landscape

-Correspondingly, we don’t just buy skincare and makeup anymore.
+People no longer just buy skincare and makeup anymore.

 We know more about outdated and cruel practices, such as animal testing.